-Footor Implications/ Opportunities for Council Factor Low population density/large Urban settlements are spread across a large and dispersed area creating challenges in relation to service delivery.
-Council's population spread is approx. service area 9 persons per km 2 .
-Neighbouring urban Local Government areas have population spreads in excess of 300 persons per km 2 .
-A more intensive population spread makes it easier to raise required funding from the rate base and also diversify funding sources.
-Natural Disaster The Productivity Commission have recommended significant changes to the Relief and share of disaster management funding required from the Commonwealth, Recovery Queensland and Local Governments.
-These recommendations would have Funding significant detrimental financial impacts on Council if implemented and Arrangements potentially result in unacceptable asset management outcomes.
-The estimated cost of damage to Council's assets from natural disasters has been approx. 92% of general rate revenue from 2009 to 2014.
-Pressure on A significant issue for Local Governments is the reduction in funding sources it level of funding receives other than from rates and utility charges.
-This has occurred for a range required from of reasons but key reasons for Scenic Rim include the downturn in the economy rates that affected a number of different revenue sources and the reduction of government grants, which is an issue for all Local Government and included the freezing of financial assistance grant funding levels.
+Implications/ Opportunities for Council Factor Implications/ Opportunities for Council Jrban settlements are spread across a large and dispersed area creating hallenges in relation to service delivery.
+Council's population spread is approx. persons per km 2 .
+Neighbouring urban Local Government areas have opulation spreads in excess of 300 persons per km 2 .
+A more intensive opulation spread makes it easier to raise required funding from the rate base and also diversify funding sources.
+The Productivity Commission have recommended significant changes to the hare of disaster management funding required from the Commonwealth, Queensland and Local Governments.
+These recommendations would have 5 ignificant detrimental financial impacts on Council if implemented and otentially result in unacceptable asset management outcomes.
+The estimated ost of damage to Council's assets from natural disasters has been approx. 2% of general rate revenue from 2009 to 2014. significant issue for Local Governments is the reduction in funding sources it eceives other than from rates and utility charges.
+This has occurred for a range f reasons but key reasons for Scenic Rim include the downturn in the economy hat affected a number of different revenue sources and the reduction of g overnment grants, which is an issue for all Local Government and includes the - reezing of financial assistance grants at current levels.
 As a result, many of Council's revenue sources have remained at static levels or even reduced since it formed in 2008.
-This places an unsustainable burden on the level of funding required to be generated from rates and utility charges, which must be generated through effecting rate increases on the community.
-Reduced In the 2013-14 budget Council had grant funding of over \$1 million reduced due funding from to a reduction in the general purpose financial assistance grant allocation and other levels of the withdrawal or reduction of capital grants and subsides by the Queensland government Government.
-This has meant Council has had to replace this funding either through alternative sources of revenues such as rates and charges or reductions in expenditure.
-Council's analysis on the general nurnees financial assistance grant allocation Council's analysis on the general purpose financial assistance grant allocation has identified that it receives far less per capita than similarly classed councils such as Lockyer Valley Regional Council and Somerset Regional Council.
-The higher level of funding received by other councils enables them to provide a higher level of subsidy per ratepayer.
-Council has pushed for a change in the grant allocation methodology to occur in order to address this inequity.
-In 2014-15 the Commonwealth Government announced that it was freezing the level of financial assistance grant funding for a period of three years.
-This decision is estimated to reduce grant funding to Local Government by \$925 million by 2017-18.
-Vertical fiscal This refers to the situation where revenue collection at different levels of imbalance Government does not match expenditure requirements.
-In 2011-12 the share of taxation revenue by sphere of government was broken down as follows: Federal 81.5% State 15.3% Local 3.4% Local government only collects 3.4% of all government taxes but is responsible for 36% of non-financial assets held by all spheres of government.
+This places an unsustainable burden on the level of funding re equired to be generated from rates and utility charges, which must be ge enerated through effecting rate increases on the community. n the 2013-14 budget Council had grant funding of over \$1 million reduced due - o a reduction in the general purpose financial assistance grant allocation and he withdrawal or reduction of capital grants and subsides by the Queensland Government.
+This has meant Council has had to replace this funding either nrough alternative sources of revenues such as rates and charges or re eductions in expenditure.
+C Council's analysis on the general purpose financial assistance grant allocation as identified that it receives far less per capita than similarly classed councils uch as Lockyer Valley Regional Council and Somerset Regional Council.
+The igher level of funding received by other councils enables them to provide a igher level of subsidy per ratepayer.
+Council has pushed for a change in the rant allocation methodology to occur in order to address this inequity. n 2014-15 the Commonwealth Government announced that it was freezing the le evel of financial assistance grant funding for a period of three years.
+This lecision is estimated to reduce grant funding to Local Government by \$925 nillion by 2017-18. his refers to the situation where revenue collection at different levels of imbalance G Government does not match expenditure requirements. a 2011 12 the share of taxation revenue by onhere of reversment was braken n 2011-12 the share of taxation revenue by sphere of government was broken lown as follows: Federal 81.5% State 15.3% Local 3.4% ocal government only collects 3.4% of all government taxes but is responsible fo or 36% of non-financial assets held by all spheres of government.